return5/Project-Dysnomia/README.md

 - (currently this is a work in progress.)

-- this project has been rewritten entirley in dysnomia. [check it out here](https://github.com/return5/dysnomia)
+- this project has been rewritten entirley in dysnomia. [check it out here](https://github.com/return5/dysnomia) (currently out of date)

 ## requirements
  - Lua >= 5.4

 ## installing
-the easiest way to install is to grab the single file version of it [here](https://gist.github.com/return5/6e95741cb526262d149e69bb880e45f7). (checkout [squish](https://code.matthewwild.co.uk/squish/summary)) you can then place theat file anywhere you want, maybe even make an alias or put it on your system path for easy use.
+the easiest way to install is to grab the single file version of it [here](https://gist.github.com/return5/6e95741cb526262d149e69bb880e45f7). (checkout [squish](https://code.matthewwild.co.uk/squish/summary))
+you can then place that file anywhere you want, maybe even make an alias or put it on your system path for easy use.

-alternatively download the sourceode of thei project and run ``lua dysnomia.lua``
+alternatively download the source code of the project and run ``lua dysnomia.lua``

 ## running
 simply pass into dysnomia any dysnomia flags and the file which serves at the starting point of your application.